grunwaldlab/poppr-poster-aps-2016/README.md

 ## Poster

+**The pdf version of the poster can be found at [poster/znk-aps-2016-poster.pdf](poster/znk-aps-2016-poster.pdf)**

-The poster is located here: [poster/znk-aps-2016-poster.svg](poster/znk-aps-2016-poster.svg).
+The source for the poster is located here: [poster/znk-aps-2016-poster.svg](poster/znk-aps-2016-poster.svg).
 This is an [Inkscape](https://inkscape.org/) SVG file.

 The fonts utilized are: